enl/amqpworkers/README.md

 ### Features ###

-* More fluent and flexible interface than original [phpamqplib] library;
+* More fluent and flexible interface than original [php-amqplib](https://github.com/php-amqplib/php-amqplib) library;
 * Very lazy approach, amqp-related stuff is called only when you call `run` or `produce` functions.

 ## Install ##